Spandanbasuchaudhuri/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection

 ## Overview
-This project implements a machine learning model to detect fraudulent transactions in credit card data using a **Random Forest Classifier**.
-The dataset used is a CSV file containing transaction features along with a binary label indicating fraud or non-fraud transactions.
+Financial fraud is an increasing concern in the digital economy, necessitating robust fraud detection mechanisms to mitigate financial losses.
+This project implements a **machine learning-based fraud detection system** using a **Random Forest Classifier**, a powerful ensemble learning algorithm.
+The goal is to develop a model capable of accurately classifying fraudulent and non-fraudulent credit card transactions while addressing data imbalances that commonly exist in such datasets.

+The dataset used in this project consists of anonymized transaction records, with input features representing various transaction attributes and a binary target variable indicating fraud (`Class = 1`) or non-fraud (`Class = 0`).
+Given the highly imbalanced nature of fraud detection datasets, we employ advanced **preprocessing techniques** such as feature standardization, data resampling, and class-balancing strategies to improve the model's effectiveness.

+Additionally, model evaluation is conducted using industry-standard classification metrics such as **Precision, Recall, F1-score, ROC-AUC**, and **Confusion Matrix Analysis** to ensure a balance between fraud detection accuracy and false positive reduction.
+The insights from **feature importance analysis** further aid in understanding key transaction parameters contributing to fraud detection.

 ## Dataset
 - **Source:** The dataset is assumed to be in a file named `creditcard.csv`.